-There’s a good reason why you see athletes stretch before competing: the practice improves circulation.
+There’s a good reason why you see athletes stretch before competing: the practice improves circulation3.
 Better blood flow allows your muscles and joints to function to the best of their ability by getting more oxygen and nutrients to these vital areas.

 Relieves Muscle Tension

 As mentioned earlier, large periods of inactivity could lead to tension build up in your muscles, which could lead to discomfort while you’re trying to fall asleep.
-Stretching can provide a way for you to alleviate muscle tension.
+Stretching can provide a way for you to alleviate muscle tension4.
 Stretching extends the length of the muscle, and researchers say that the greater a muscle’s length is, the less tension it holds.

 Helps With Lower Back Pain

 Pain in the lower back can frequently keep you up at night, coming between you and quality sleep.
-While a top-quality mattress for back pain can help, experts say proper stretching should further minimize your discomfort.
+While a top-quality mattress for back pain can help, experts say proper stretching should further minimize your discomfort5.

 Not only could regular nighttime stretching help with back pain, but it is known to reduce your risk of injury, whether it’s back-related or in other parts of the body.

 Stretching allows the muscles and joints to have a wider range of motion.
-When you don’t regularly stretch, your muscles will become tight, so when you eventually go to use them, they cannot function as effectively, increasing your chances of injured joints, muscles strains, or damage.
+When you don’t regularly stretch, your muscles will become tight, so when you eventually go to use them, they cannot function as effectively6, increasing your chances of injured joints, muscles strains, or damage.

 Stretches to Do Before Bed